gabfssilva/geryon/README.md

 # geryon
-A simple reactive HTTP Server written in Java
+A simple reactive HTTP Server written in Java running on top of Netty 4

 # How to use it